Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Thick-thin decomposition

-\begin{theorem} Every subvariety of $\Xb$ either intersects with $X_{thick}$ or fully contained in $D.$ \end{theorem} \begin{proof} For the sake of the contradiction assume that there exists a connected subvariety $V$ which is fully contained in $X_{thin}.$ Without loss of generality we can assume that $V$ is fully contained in a connected component of a thin part around the cusp $q_{\infty}.$ Consider the function $-u$ which is a plurisubharmonic function on the Siegel domain $\Sn$ and invariant under the action of stabilizer $\Gamma_{\infty}$(see \cite[\S 2]{bakker2018kodaira}).
-Therefore, it follows from Lemma \ref{monomdromy} that $-u$ is a well-defined function on every component of the thin part around $q_{\infty}.$ Hence, $-u$ is a well-defined plurisubharmonic function on $V.$ Notice that if a plurisubharmonic function achieves its maximum, it has to be constant.
-Since $V$ is compact, $-u$ must be constant on $V.$ However, it is not possible because the K\"ahler form on $X$ is induced from $-2i \partial \bar{\partial} \log(u)$(see \cite[Lemma 2.1] {bakker2018kodaira}) and if $-\log(u)$ were constant, the volume of $V$ would be zero. \end{proof}
+\begin{theorem} Every subvariety of $\Xb$ either intersects with $X_{\mathrm{thick}}$ or fully contained in the boundary $D,$ where $\Xb=X\cup D.$ \end{theorem} \begin{proof} For the sake of contradiction, assume that there exists a connected subvariety $V$ fully contained in $X_{\mathrm{thin}}$.
+By Proposition \ref{disjoint Thin}, $V$ must be contained within a thin neighborhood of a cusp of $X$, say \(c_i\).
+With a change of coordinates if necessary (i.e., by conjugating the lattice \(\Gamma\)), we can assume that \(c_i\) is identified with the equivalence class of \(q_\infty\).
+Note that the systole of \(X\) is invariant under this change of coordinates, and therefore so is \(X_{\mathrm{thin}}\).

+Consider the function $-u$ which is a plurisubharmonic function on the Siegel domain $\Sn$ and invariant under the action of stabilizer $\Gamma_{\infty}$(see \cite[\S 2]{bakker2018kodaira}).
+Therefore, it follows from Lemma \ref{monomdromy} that $-u$ is a well-defined function on every component of the thin part around $q_{\infty}.$ Hence, $-u$ is a well-defined plurisubharmonic function on $V.$ Notice that if a plurisubharmonic function achieves its maximum on a closed connected variety, it has to be constant(see \cite[page 272]{gunning2022analytic}).
+Since $V$ is compact, $-u$ must be constant on $V.$ However, it is not possible because the K\"ahler form on $X$ is induced by $-2i \partial \bar{\partial} \log(u)$(see \cite[Lemma 2.1] {bakker2018kodaira}) and if $-\log(u)$ were constant, the induced K\"ahler volume of $V$ would be zero. \end{proof}